 Sometimes it’s easier to ignore a problem.
 Take a pill for a toothache instead of visit the dentist.
 Ice a swollen ankle—maybe it will improve—rather than see a doctor.
 But when we cope instead of cure, more damage can be done.

-Two years ago I slipped on loose gravel and fell.
+A few years ago I slipped on loose gravel and fell.
 It hurt, a lot.
 But when I stood up I could walk, so I figured it was okay.
-Besides, I had broken that foot five years ago.
+Besides, I had broken that foot earlier.
 How could I have done it again?

 I then walked on a very swollen, painful, purple ankle for a week before finally getting it checked out.
 It turned out it was broken in two places!
-The doctor didn’t let me walk out, even though I walked in.
+The doctor didn’t let me walk out after my visit, even though I walked in.
 I spent the next 8 weeks in a cast.

 What would have happened if I had just continued to hope it would get better?
 I don’t want to think about it.

-So much has changed in the last few years, it’s easy to stumble over new technologies and changing audience expectations.
+So much has changed in the last decade, it’s easy to stumble over new technologies and changing audience expectations.